Go for GoFr Hackathon is Live! Participate to win great prizes and goodies!

 Tracing

-Tracing is a powerful tool for gaining insights into your application's behaviour, identifying bottlenecks, and improving system performance.
+Tracing is a powerful tool for gaining insights into your application's behavior, identifying bottlenecks, and improving system performance.
 A trace is a tree of spans.
 It is a collective of observable signals showing the path of work through a system.
 A trace on its own is distinguishable by a TraceID.

 In complex distributed systems, understanding how requests flow through the system is crucial for troubleshooting performance issues and identifying bottlenecks.
 Traditional logging approaches often fall short, providing limited visibility into the intricate interactions between components.